A Tale of Two Photographers: Mathew Brady and Alexander Gardner

-Mathew Brady is probably best known for his work during the Civil War, when he took and collected thousands of photographs documenting the aftermath of major battles.
+Mathew Brady is probably best known for his work during the Civil War when he took and collected thousands of photographs documenting the aftermath of major battles.
 But before and after the war, Brady was known as a prominent portrait photographer.
 In the mid-nineteenth century, when photography was a new and expanding art, Brady pioneered an industry which flourished for well over a hundred years.
 His studios hosted numerous famous guests: presidents, politicians, authors, actors, socialites, and other “great men” of the nineteenth century.
-However, Brady’s appetite for celebrity—and his notoriously bad business skills—drove away his biggest asset in Washington: the studio manager Alexander Gardner, the man behind some of the most noteworthy images of the war period.
+However, Brady’s appetite for celebrity — and his notoriously bad business skills — drove away his biggest asset in Washington: studio manager Alexander Gardner, the man behind some of the most noteworthy images of the war period.
 Their rivalry had consequences: Brady’s empire collapsed, while Gardner’s achievements and contributions were largely eclipsed by his boss’s fame.

 Brady first arrived in Washington in 1848, on a mission to photograph as many big names as possible.
 Luckily, he began with a living legend: former First Lady Dolley Madison, who introduced him to many potential clients.
-Business must have been good, because Brady decided to set up a temporary studio.
+Business must have been good because Brady decided to set up a temporary studio.
 In early 1849, he rented rooms from a watchmaker on Pennsylvania Avenue and 4th Street NW, in the already-established photography district.
-During that year’s inauguration celebrations, he photographed the new President Zachary Taylor—a former client—at the White House.
-He even met his wife, Julia Handy, during this first stay.
+During that year’s inauguration celebrations, he photographed the new President Zachary Taylor — a former client — at the White House.
 But despite his success, Brady fell out with his landlord and faced harsh competition from other Washington photographers.
 By 1850, he was back in New York.

 Alexander Gardner came to Brady’s studio in 1856.
 A Scottish immigrant, he worked as a portrait photographer in Glasgow before he moved his family to New York.
 Brady was clearly attracted to his new employee’s breadth of experience and business know-how; among his many odd jobs, Gardner had owned and operated a successful weekly newspaper.
 He also specialized in taking large photographs and developing enlarged prints, something previously unknown at the Broadway studio.
 As they developed a positive working relationship and partnership, Brady began to rely on Gardner more than any other employee.
 So, when Brady decided to give Washington another go, he made Gardner the studio’s new manager.

-As in New York, the main draw of the studio was the gallery space—free to visit and open every day except Sunday.
+As in New York, the main draw of the studio was the gallery space — free to visit and open every day except Sunday.
 In addition to the usual collection of celebrity portraits, potential clients could see examples of the services available at the studio: mounting and framing, hand coloring with oils and crayons, and Gardner’s enlarged “Imperial” prints.
 For added amusement, Brady installed a stereoscope display which showed a panoramic view of Niagara Falls.
-The National Intelligencer reported that the space was “perfection,” and that Washingtonians “who have not yet seen this charming gallery would do well to while away an hour in scanning this array of beauty, diplomacy…and celebrity.”
+The National Intelligencer reported the space was “perfection,” and that Washingtonians “who have not yet seen this charming gallery would do well to while away an hour in scanning this array of beauty, diplomacy ... and celebrity.”

-The actual studio, where the two cameras were set up, occupied the top floor of the space—there, skylights and a “window wall” allowed for the best exposure.
+The actual studio, where the two cameras were set up, occupied the top floor of the space — there, skylights and a “window wall” allowed for the best exposure.
 Photographers arranged the studio’s collection of furniture and props: chairs, tables, rugs, books, and other decorative items.
-Some—especially an elaborately-carved chair and a clock always set at 11:52—became trademarks.
+Some — especially an elaborately-carved chair and a clock always set at 11:52—became trademarks.
 The finished portraits were captured on negative plates and sent to the development team, who produced prints for the clients.
 Passersby probably noticed the racks on the roof, where the negatives developed in full sunlight.
-In fact, appointments were cancelled on rainy days.
+In fact, appointments were canceled on rainy days.

 Both photographers have been posthumously reunited in Washington.
 Gardner, a full-time resident of the District, died in 1882 and was buried in Glenwood Cemetery in Northeast.
 Brady divided his time between Washington and New York, living in hotels and giving interviews to pay his bills.
 After both of his studios closed, he lived in poverty for the rest of his life.
 He died in 1895, in the charity ward of a New York hospital.
 His funeral was actually paid for by veterans, who also funded his burial at the Congressional Cemetery in Washington.
 He is there next to his wife, marked by a headstone that reports an incorrect year of death.